The Gateway To Work Experience Bursary

 What can I use funds for?

-You could receive up to £1,000 if you're undertaking unpaid or low-paid work experience (paid at or below the National Minimum Wage).
-The amount depends on your circumstances, the opportunity, and your funding needs.
-Funds are limited and awarded on a first-come, first-served basis.
+You could receive up to £1,000 if you’re undertaking unpaid or low-paid work experience (paid at or below the National Minimum Wage).

-The bursary supports:
+What the bursary supports:

-• Career insight opportunities (e.g. insight days/weeks, conferences)
+• Career insight opportunities (e.g., insight days/weeks, conferences)

-• Accommodation: up to £120/night (e.g. university halls, budget hotels)
+• Accommodation: up to £120 per night (e.g., university halls, budget hotels)

-• Formal work clothing: up to £150 total
+• Formal clothing: up to £150 total

-• Conference fees
+• Conference ticket fees

 • Dependent care costs (if not covered elsewhere)

-• International experiences and associated costs
+• International experiences and associated programme fees

 • Bills